kubernetes/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

   before the reenablement, Token Controller would create tokens for serviceaccounts while the feature was off.
-- LegacyServiceAccountTokenTracking: during this sequence of operations, only the label `last-used` is persisted, but there is no impact on the functionality of this feature.
+- LegacyServiceAccountTokenTracking: during this sequence of operations, only the label `kubernetes.io/legacy-token-last-used` is persisted, but there is no impact on the functionality of this feature.
 - LegacyServiceAccountTokenCleanUp: the same as enable the feature.